 NOTE: Windows XP is not allowed to connect to wireless.
 Windows XP is no longer supported by Microsoft, and it is considered a security risk to continue running.

 Getting connected to wireless is an easy process that we’ll guide you through here.

 1. Click on the Wireless icon in the system tray to view your list of Available Wireless Networks.
-From that list, click on ECwireless and then click Connect.
+From that list, click on eduroam and then click Connect.

-2. Enter your Emerson username and password in the next box that appears, and then click OK.
+2. Enter your Emerson username (including @emerson.edu) and password in the next box that appears, and then click OK.

-3. You'll probably see this ominous sounding warning message.
-This is nothing to worry about so click Connect to continue.
+3. You'll should see a warning message saying that your computer will send your credentials to clearpass.emerson.edu .
+This is our authentication server, so click Connect to continue.
 You'll see the Wireless icon in the system tray change to a warning sign.
 After another moment, it'll change again to full, regular reception bars and you’re online!

-In future, your computer should connect automatically to ECwireless, and you shouldn’t have to do anything until you change your password.
+In future, your computer should connect automatically to eduroam, and you shouldn’t have to do anything until you change your password.
 Just be patient as the connection is established.